jessicachakmlee/dbproject/readme.md

 You can also access our app through https://car-rental-304-2019.herokuapp.com/.

 ### Setting up the database
+1. Open SQLShell
+2. Login as postgres (aka. admin)
+3. Type `CREATE DATABASE dbproject;` (This will create a database called dbproject locally)

 #### Dropping all the tables
 Run `node server/database/setUpFunctions dropTables`